Get the Flash Player to see this player.

 As a member of APDT Australia Inc. I shall:

-• Perform services to the best of my ability within the guidelines of this code of ethics.
+• Perform services to the best of my ability within the guidelines of this Code of Ethics.

 • Employ only humane, dog-friendly techniques in the training of dogs.